 Ovando in Powell County, Montana — The American West (Mountains)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on October 31, 2009, by PaulwC3 of Northern, Virginia.
-This page has been viewed 1,579 times since then and 20 times this year.
-Photos: 1, 2, 3. submitted on October 31, 2009, by PaulwC3 of Northern, Virginia. • Kevin W. was the editor who published this page.
+This page was last revised on January 2, 2020.
+This page originally submitted on January 2, 2020, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 45 times since then.
+Photos: 1, 2. submitted on January 2, 2020, by Barry Swackhamer of Brentwood, California.